 Speaking of glamping, not everyone wants to spend their vacation RV camping in the forest.
 When you’re looking for a little luxury, head to Maverick Ranch RV Park at the Lajitas Golf Resort in Big Bend to relax in style.

-With a golf course designed by Lanny Wadkins to the Agave Spa, staying at this RV park comes with access to everything the resort has to offer.
-Look forward to trail rides and hikes as well as ziplining and skeet shooting.
+With a golf course designed by Lanny Wadkins to the Agave Spa, staying at this RV park comes with access to everything the resort offers.
+Look forward to trailing rides and hikes as well as ziplining and skeet shooting.
 When you’re looking to RV in style, book a campsite with Lajitas.